ajwills72/rmip/docs/grammar.md

 "Research also displays that, after two years of police training,..." -- the word is 'shows'.
 Also note that this is anthropomorphism.
 Researchers, not research, show things.

+- Avoid the passive voice

+"It is argued" -> "I argue", "We argue", "They argue"

 # Standards of evidence

 - News outlets are not high-reliability sources.
 Use only to demonstrate presence of media coverage, not to